 I have been thinking about setting up my home photography studio for some time now, and so I did some research on the requirements and factors to consider, ranging from space-saving tricks to lighting setups.
+Whilst most of my lighting options will be built around the equipment that I have to hand, there is still a part of me that wonders if I will be required to get in touch with somewhere like this Sydney lighting installation company who can incorporate permanent lighting into other areas of the room to provide me with light when I’m not required to take photographs.
+Whilst I haven’t come to a definitive decision yet, it is definitely something worth considering once I have made progress with the space.
 My choice of creating a home photography studio means that I will avoid transporting large, heavy, and cumbersome equipment to a far-flung rented space.
 Still, I will be the boss of my shooting environment, and thus have total control over it.
 With such an environment, the chances of my business thriving will be very high.

 Before I buy any equipment for my home photography studio, the first thing to do is to set my goals.
 This will include a clear definition of my portfolio, as well as the type of gigs that I want to cover.
 Such clarity will crucially save time and money when setting up a home professional studio that will meet my needs.

-For instance, if I desire to shoot large family photos, then I can’t set up the studio in my tiny bedroom space.
+For instance, if I desire to shoot Family photography, then I can’t set up the studio in my tiny bedroom space.
 This will require a bigger space within my home that I can easily tear down as I take the shots.
 But should I decide to focus on shooting small babies, then that won’t require much space.

 After choosing the space that best meets my home studio needs, the next task will be to source the equipment.
 Based on the market research, there is a wide range of equipment out there regardless of the budget I have.
 There should be some pieces of equipment that get prioritised over others, to ensure I have everything I need.
 This means outsourcing certain processes such as slide and negative scanning.
 Not only is the equipment for this process costly, but the equipment will also take up valuable space in my home set up.